 Land surface drying and its feedback to surface air temperature

 Currently, I am working on understanding changes in the hydrological cycle and its couplings to temperature over land.
 Will we have a drier or a more moist homeland?
 Under what conditions will land get drier/wetter?
 When does drying of the land surface get drier and impact surface air temperature?
 Can we find consistency across different regions?

-Duan, S. Q., Findell, K. L., Fueglistaler, S. A. Understanding the spatiotemporal distribution of land surface drying and its temperature feedback, GRL, submit soon.
+Duan, S. Q., Findell, K. L., Fueglistaler, S. A. The spatiotemporal distribution of land surface drying and its temperature feedback, GRL, submitted.

 Temperature distribution change

 Duan, S. Q., Findell, K. L., Wright, J. S. Three regimes of temperature distribution change over dry land, moist land, and oceanic surfaces, GRL, 47, e2020GL090997. https://doi.org/10.1029/2020GL090997

 Previous studies report that extreme temperature events will occur more often and become more extreme in the future, yet there is no consensus on how much this increased likelihood of extreme heat events is due to a shift of temperature distribution mean or a changed temperature distribution shape.
 We found that summertime local temperature distribution changes can be summarized into three regimes according to surface properties: dry land exhibits a shift of the entire distribution with pronounced warming in the mean; moist land shows a smaller change in the mean compared with dry land but features an elongated upper tail relative to the mean; oceanic surface shows a smaller shift in the mean relative to land surface, with no significant elongation of the upper tail.
 The elongated upper tail over moist land indicates an amplified warming of extreme hot days.
 This amplified extreme warming over moist land is compounded on top of the land-ocean contrast in mean warming, and is related to suppressed evaporation and associated land surface feedbacks.